 The healthiest and most efficient way to firm up flabby areas of the body is through nutrition and exercise.
-To tone up without losing weight, it's important to eat the right foods and focus on a weight-training program.
+For the best way to tone your body without losing weight, it's important to eat the right foods and focus on a weight-training program.
 Eating foods high in protein and lifting weights three times a week will lead to a tighter body without any loss of weight.
-Muscle weighs more than fat, so focusing on muscle growth will not only make your body look and feel tighter but also will help you maintain your current weight.
+Muscle doesn't take up as much space as fat, so focusing on muscle growth will not only make your body look and feel tighter but also will help you maintain your current weight.

 Change your diet.
-You must focus on eating high-protein foods that are low in calories and saturated fat.
+Because you'll be building muscle but not losing weight you must focus on eating high-protein foods that are low in calories and saturated fat.
 Eat a protein, a vegetable and a fruit for every meal possible.
 Try to eat every few hours to help keep your metabolism high and your muscles fed properly.

 Begin a weight-training routine.
 Use a high-quality weight bench set, dumbbells and an exercise ball (for working the core of the body).
 Start with light weights to avoid injury.
 Each workout should last 30 to 45 minutes, and you should do three sets of each exercise.
 The ideal number of repetitions is 12 to 15 per set; use enough weight so that you can do no more than this number of reps.

-Work out three times a week with a rest day between each workout.
+Work out three times a week with a rest day between workouts.
 Muscles need time to heal after being broken down during a resistance workout.
 Focus on two or three muscle groups per workout.
-For example, Day 1 could involve chest and back muscles; Day 2 could be devoted to legs and abdominal muscles; and Day 3 could focus on arms and shoulders.
+For example, Day 1 could involve chest and back muscles, Day 2 could be devoted to legs and abdominal muscles and Day 3 could focus on arms and shoulders.

 Increase the amount of weight you are lifting from week to week.
 As a general rule, do not exceed more than a 10 percent increase in weight from week to week.